spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_imaging.rst

 Memory Saving Options
 ---------------------
-The outlier detection algorithm can end up using massive amounts of memory depending on the number of inputs, the size of each input, and the size of the final output product.
+The outlier detection algorithm for imaging can end up using massive amounts of memory depending on the number of inputs, the size of each input, and the size of the final output product.
 Specifically,